President and Chief Executive Officer

 Upon graduating from Caruso Law in 1993, Gash worked for the litigation firm DeSimone & Tropio and clerked for the Honorable Edith H. Jones, United States Court of Appeals for the Fifth Circuit in Houston, Texas.
 He also practiced law for four years at Kirkland & Ellis both in Washington, DC, and Los Angeles, California, until he joined Pepperdine as an associate professor of law in 1999.

 As a member of the State Bar of California, Gash is admitted to practice before the United States Supreme Court, the Fifth Circuit Court of Appeals, and the US District Court for the Central District of California.
 He is also a member of the Christian Legal Society.

 In recognition of his ongoing efforts abroad, Gash received the 2013 Warren Christopher Award, which annually recognizes the State Bar of California's international lawyer of the year.
 He was named as a 2018 recipient of the Elizabeth Hurlock Beckman Award, presented annually to 10 educators from around the nation for demonstrated excellence in mentoring.
 In 2018 Gash was appointed as the chancellor of LivingStone International University in Mbale, Uganda.

 Gash holds a bachelor's degree in finance, summa cum laude, from Abilene Christian University and a juris doctor degree, summa cum laude, from the Pepperdine School of Law, where he finished first in his class and served as the editor in chief of the Pepperdine Law Review.

-He is married to Joline Gash ('92), and together they have three children, Jessica ('18); Joshua, a Seaver College senior; and Jennifer, a Seaver College sophomore.
+He is married to Joline Gash ('92), and together they have three children, Jessica ('18); Joshua ('20); and Jennifer, a Seaver College senior.